It’s can be a scary proposition. Nerve-wracking, even.

 This is by far the easiest call to make.

-And how wonderful for the donor – she knows that you are not going to be asking for money.
+It’s also nice for the donor – because she knows that you are not going to be asking for money.

 The stakes are low.